 We explored the H. dujardini proteome and the reannotated R. varieornatus proteome for loci implicated in anhydrobiosis.
 In the new R. varieornatus proteome, we found 16 CAHS loci and 13 SAHS loci and one copy each of MAHS, RvLEAM and Dsup.
 In H. dujardini we identified 12 CAHS loci, 10 SAHS loci and single members of the RvLEAM and MAHS families (Supplementary Table S9).
 Direct interrogation of the H. dujardini genome with R. varieornatus loci identified an additional possible CAHS-like locus and an additional SAHS-like locus.
 We found no evidence for a H. dujardini homologue of Dsup.
 Phylogenetic analyses revealed a unique duplication of CAHS3 in R. varieornatus.
-No SAHS2 orthologue was found in H. dujardini (Supplementary Figure S5), and most of the H. dujardini SAHS loci belonged to a species-specific expansion that was orthologous to a single R. varieornatus SAHS locus, RvSAHS13.
+No SAHS2 orthologue was found in H. dujardini (Supplementary Figure S6), and most of the H. dujardini SAHS loci belonged to a species-specific expansion that was orthologous to a single R. varieornatus SAHS locus, RvSAHS13.
 SAHS1-like genes in H. dujardini and SAHS1- and SAHS2-like genes in R. varieornatus were locally duplicated, forming SAHS clusters on single scaffolds.

-R. varieornatus was reported to have undergone extensive gene loss in the stress responsive transducer of mTORC1 pathway and in the peroxisome pathway, which generates H2O2 during the beta-oxidation of fatty lipids.
+R. varieornatus was reported to have undergone extensive gene loss in the stress responsive transducer of mTOR pathway and in the peroxisome pathway, which generates H2O2 during the beta-oxidation of fatty lipids.
 H. dujardini was similarly compromised (Figure 3A).
 We identified additional gene losses in the peroxisome pathway in H. dujardini, as peroxisome proteins PEK5, PEK10, and PEK12, while present in R. varieornatus, were not found in H. dujardini (TBLASTN search against genome with E-value threshold of 1E-3).

 Figure 3 The genomics of anhydrobiosis in tardigrades.
 (A) Gene losses in Hypsibiidae.
 Gene losses were detected by mapping to KEGG pathways using KAAS, and validated by BLAST TBLASTN search of KEGG orthologue gene amino acid sequences.
 Light blue and gray boxes indicate genes conserved and lost in both tardigrades, respectively.
 Furthermore, purple boxes represent genes retained in only one species, and red as genes that have been detected as HGT.
 Numbers on the top right of boxes indicates copy numbers of multiple copy genes in H. dujardini.
 Genes annotated as CASP3 and CDC25A have contradicting annotation with KAAS and Swiss-Prot, however the KAAS annotation was used.
 (B) Differential gene expression in tardigrades on entry to the anhydrobiotic state.
 The TPM expression for each sample was calculated using Kallisto, and the fold change between active and tun, and the TPM expression in the tun state were plotted.
 Genes that likely contribute to anhydrobiosis were colored,.
 Genes that had an orthologue in the other species are plotted as circles; other genes are plotted as triangles.